Bully: Scholarship Edition (Windows)

 - In the full unused introduction cutscene, the car Jimmy is driven in goes around different places on the road in Old Bullworth Vale, likely to give off the illusion that they're on a long road journey.
 Also, some of the pedestrians seem to be levitating.

 - In the first cutscene, when the car drives off, the drivers are never to be seen again and the car stays afloat until the cutscene ends.

 - During Jimmy's first lecture with Dr. Crabblesnitch in Welcome to Bullworth, Ms. Danvers brings in a tea set, places it in midair, and then it automatically moves onto the desk.

 - When Jimmy meets Gary for the first time in the second cutscene for Welcome to Bullworth, they both head to the left which is the direction to the staircase of the cut second Boys' Dorm floor.

-- In Save Algie, Algernon can actually be seen looking at the books in the Library before he meets Jimmy.
+- In Save Algie, Algernon can be seen looking at the books in the Library before he meets Jimmy.
 Although, he seems to be too close to the bookshelf.

-- Damon's cutscene model seen in The Candidate has different shoes.
+- Damon's cutscene model has different shoes.

-- When Gary and Jimmy leaves the dormitory in the cutscene for Help Gary, he goes to the left side of the hallway meaning that the cutscene likely took place on the cut second floor.
+- When Gary and Jimmy leave the dormitory in the cutscene for Help Gary, he goes to the left side of the hallway meaning that the cutscene likely took place on the cut second floor.

 - In the first Race The Vale cutscene, Jimmy and Pete leave the room the wrong way, like Help Gary.